bigbrozer/vimrc/vim/vimfiles/plugin/reminder/reminder.rst

-n d0                            delete from cursor to the start of the line. n gqq                           format text between 80 cols. v gq                            format selected lines between 80 cols.
+n d0                            delete from cursor to the start of the line. n gqq                           format text between 80 cols. v gq                            format selected lines between 80 cols. n w!!                           save using sudo (useful if you have forgotten to
+                                open vi with sudo !)

 Select text
 ===========